 The confusing part is: we created e.g. the local reference id 1002 (decimal), and in the wireshark trace, I get 0xea0300.
 This looks like a completely unrelated ID, until I observe that hex(1002) = 0x03ea.
 It seems that either the wireshark dissector for SCCP is a bit crude, or that we encode the reference in the "wrong" byte order.
 As long as the references go back and forth in the same byte order, there isn't really a "wrong" byte order, yet this made it quite challenging to understand what was going on in the network trace.

-#7 Updated by laforge almost 3 years ago
+#7 Updated by laforge over 3 years ago

 each SCCP connection is identified (to the SCCP user, such as the hnb-gw) by a connection ID.